JoshuaMartinMedia/FCCBSmallGroupHub/README.md

-# FCCB Small Groups Hub v2
+# FCCB Small Groups Hub v3

 A tiny Progressive Web App for small-group Bible reading schedules.

-## v2 upgrades
+## v3 upgrades

-- Full 12-month Navigators Bible Reading Plan data
-- Active schedule starts with Month 4 on Tuesday, May 5, 2026
-- Mark whole day complete button
-- Clear day button
-- Notes / Reflection section for every reading day
-- Local progress and notes saved privately on each person's device
-- Sunday service and Monday Bible study cards
-- Offline caching after first load
+- Updated all logos used for splash, homescreen, and main page to be official FCCB logo

 ## Uploading to GitHub Pages